feaser/openblt/Target/Demo/ARMCM4_STM32F4_Nucleo_F446RE_CubeIDE/Prog/Library/MicroTbx/docs/apiref.md

 Inserts an item into the list.
 The item will be added before the reference item.

+Only use this API function if the list does NOT contain items with a duplicate value, meaning items that point to the exact same memory address.

 | Parameter | Description                                                  |
 | --------- | ------------------------------------------------------------ |
 | `list`    | Pointer to a previously created linked list to operate on.   |